Amit-Maharjan/SpringBoot-Kubernetes/README.md

 # Kubernetes Deployment Guide

-This guide outlines the steps to deploy a Spring Boot application on Kubernetes using Minikube.
+This guide outlines the steps to deploy a Spring Boot application on Kubernetes using kubectl command.

 ## Prerequisites
 - Docker installed and running